 Fresh juice should be consumed within 24 hours of preparation.
 If you do not drink it immediately, you should refrigerate it in an airtight bottle.
 You may notice some separation after it sits for a while.
 In that case, just shake things up a bit and sip.
 You can also freeze juice, but it will lose some of its potency.

 The advice you get from Anthony William is that you shouldn’t mix celery juice with other juices as it will reduce its effectiveness.
-Honestly, I think that you’re probably mostly benefiting from the vitamins, antioxidants and the hydrating qualities of the celery, so if you can’t stand the taste of celery juice, try adding some green apple or cucumber to lighten the taste load, and slowly work your way up to pure celery juice consumption.
-Try not to dilute celery juice with additional water or ice if possible.
+Honestly, I think that you’re probably mostly benefiting from the vitamins, antioxidants and the hydrating qualities of the celery, so if you can’t stand the taste of this vegetable, try adding some green apple or cucumber to lighten the taste load, and slowly work your way up to pure celery juice consumption.
+Try not to dilute it with additional water or ice if possible (again, according to Mr. William).

 My experience with drinking celery juice